A Free Ride: Plot

 A Free Rides opening intertitle denotes the film's setting as "in the wide open spaces, where men are men and girls will be girls, the hills are full of romance and adventure".
 The film shows two women walking home together alongside a rural road.
-A wealthy male motorist in a right-hand-drive 1912 Haynes 50-60 Model Y Touring Car arrives and offers them a lift.
+A wealthy male motorist in a right-hand-drive c.1921 Stutz Motor Car Company Model M Bulldog touring car arrives and offers them a lift.
 After some hesitation, the women accept his promise to behave properly, and sit beside him in the front seat.
 However, the man immediately kisses and fondles them, before they get underway.

 Some time later, the man stops the car and steps out of sight into the trees to urinate, but the women follow and voyeuristically watch him, returning to the car as he finishes to conceal that they have done so.
 After his return, the women go the same spot themselves to urinate.
 He secretly follows, watches them, and becomes sexually aroused, also returning to the car before he is discovered.
 The women return to the car, and accept the man's offer of liquor.

 The man asks one of the women to accompany him into the woods, and they masturbate each other while standing.
 The other woman becomes curious and follows them into the woods.
 Upon seeing them, she becomes sexually aroused and stimulates herself.
 Meanwhile, the man and the first woman have sex in the missionary position.
 Soon after, the second woman joins them and the man has sex with her doggy style.
 Later, they have a threesome, and one of the women subsequently performs fellatio on him.
 After finishing the sexual acts, they return to the car and drive away.